 Or scrap it all and elope!
 Not everyone is comfortable being the center of attention.
-If you don’t want to have a big wedding, don’t feel the pressure to do so.
+If you don’t want to have a big wedding, don’t cave to the pressure to do so.

 On the flip side, if you’ve been dreaming about a traditional wedding since you were a little girl and every detail is of the utmost important, then by all means, have an awesome traditional wedding with all the accoutrements.
 Just don’t feel obligated to do it because other people say you should.

 You know how fashion magazines tend to set false standards of beauty?
-Wedding publications, blogs and websites do the exact same thing.
-If you’re striving for the same fairy tale wedding that your favorite Hollywood power couple had last summer in Tuscany, you’re setting yourself up for disappointment.
+Wedding publications, blogs and websites do the exact same thing to brides and grooms-to-be.
+If you’re striving for the same fairy tale wedding that some Hollywood power couple had last summer in Tuscany, you’re setting yourself up for disappointment.

 Avoid the pressure to be perfect.
 There’s no such thing as a perfect wedding.
 But’s that’s okay.
 That’s the real world.

 Besides, if you follow all of the latest trends and have a “perfect” wedding, it’s just going to look dated in five years anyway.
 That’s how trends work.
-They’re gone before you know it.
+They come and go.

 Handling the Pressure

-Try not to get caught up in all the fussiness.
+Try not to get caught up in all the pomp and circumstance.
 Don’t stress the minutiae.
 Your wedding will be a success if you just let go and enjoy yourself.
 The most important thing is that you’re marrying the love of your life.
 Everything else is secondary.

 The Moral of the Story

 It’s your wedding’s eccentricities that will make it unique.
 Don’t pay attention to the latest wedding trends, or listen to what other people think you should do.
 If you put too much stock in the opinions of others, your wedding is going to end up looking like every other wedding taking place that year.